pangeacyber/pangea-dotnet/README.md

 # Pangea .Net SDK

 This package helps .Net developers to use Pangea's security services in their applications.
-In order to use the services, developers need to [register](https://login.aws.us.pangea.cloud/signup) for a Pangea account and optain an API token.
+In order to use the services, developers need to [register](https://login.aws.us.pangea.cloud/signup) for a Pangea account and obtain an API token.

 ## Supported Services